 The analysis of target needs was viewed at three aspects, namely necessities, lacks, and wants.
-Based on the results of needs analysis, the students mainly needed to be able to understand and perform dialogues/ conversations, texts, news and English songs" (79%), speak English in English class (68%), ask and answer questions in the classroom (while listening to the teacher's presentation or explanation) (45%) and communicate in English with foreigners (47%).
+Based on the results of needs analysis, the students mainly needed to be able to communicate in everyday situation, both orally or in written (75.6%) and they needed to practice more on reading since this skill was the most frequent skill to be used in the lecturing process in the college (75.6%).

-In relation to the students' lacks, they considered that their English grammar is low (34%).
-In relation to the students' wants, they want to have education theme in learning English in speaking extracurricular activity (40%).
+In relation to the students' lacks, they considered that their English proficiency is in the level of elementary (93.3%), and that speaking is considered as the most difficult language skill (46.7%).
+In relation to the students' wants, they preferred to use themes that are useful in improving speaking skill (60%).